nisheed2440/useful-app/README.md

 npm run serve
 ```

 This should spin up the webpack dev server based on the configuration in `webpack.config.js`.
-The app can now be viewed @ `http://localhost:9000/webpack-dev-server`.
+The app can now be viewed @ `http://localhost:9000/webpack-dev-server/` for live reload on code changes, or just `http://localhost:9000`.
+If you are going to be making changes to `webpack.config.js`, please make sure to exit the running build using `Ctrl + c`.

 Once the application is rendered you will notice that there are two `style` tags being generated in the `head` tag.
 One comes from the imported `useful-module` and the other from the `index.scss` overrides.